-Conservationists score points from their character specific actions: Burned-out Birder can propose and establish nature conservation areas Enthusiastic Planet Saver can restore polluted areas, conduct offsetting and establish an offsetting bank Extinction Rebel can do protest actions (media campaigns, demonstrations and a protest camp).
+Conservationists score points from their character specific actions:

+Enthusiastic Planet Saver can restore polluted areas, conduct offsetting and establish an offsetting bank Extinction Rebel can do protest actions (media campaigns, demonstrations and a protest camp).

 All conservationists can also do nature surveys (reveal nature tiles), and species surveys (search the nature draw pile for species tiles) to find protected species on empty nature tiles.
 By doing this, the conservationists can replace empty nature tiles with species tiles on the game board, which makes it harder for the developers to construct projects on those tiles.